Emmanuel: What you Need to Know

 Information about welfare includes the sources of pastoral support that are available to you as well as sources of advice on health, disability and financial matters.
 We provide information about the University Childcare Bursary Scheme.
 We also provide some advice in the event of harassment or assault along with a procedure to consider complaints about harassment or assault.
 The College provides advice on the extent to which information relating to welfare matters will be treated as confidential.

 Domestic Matters provides detailed information about accommodation and catering- everything from the operation of the rooms ballots, to the times of Formal Hall, the operation of the laundry, and the fact that fairy lights are not permitted.
 Domestic Matters provides the contact details of those staff responsible for the various services.
 Further important information in provided in the Health and Safety Handbook.
 There is an overview of College catering and detail on the procedure for booking Formal Hall.
 There is also a summary of the room contents insurance which is included within your room rent along with a question and answer document and the insurance policy wording.

 General information about the College

 The College Statutes explain how the College is governed.
-A list of the Fellows and further details about them are provided along with the current College Officers and the members of the various committees.
+A list of the Fellows and further details about them are provided with the current College Officers.
 The College’s annual accounts are published each year, and the annual calendar of key College events is available along with a note of University term dates.

 Please note that many documents providing information about the College can be found on the documents and policies page of the College web site, including our complaints policy, the operation of the College CCTV cameras, and our data protection policy.